aKaReZa75/Altium-Library/README.md

 ## 🛠️ License

+This project is licensed under the GPL-3.0 License.
+This license grants you the freedom to use, modify, and distribute the project as long as you:
+- Credit the original authors: Give proper attribution to the original creators.
+- Disclose source code: If you distribute a modified version, you must make the source code available under the same GPL license.
+- Maintain the same license: When you distribute derivative works, they must be licensed under the GPL-3.0 too.
-This project is licensed under the **MIT License**.
-Feel free to use it in your projects, but don't forget to attribute the source.
+- Feel free to use it in your projects, but make sure to comply with the terms of this license.

 ---

 ## ⭐ Support Me